 The Mayflower Compact expressed four main ideals (Cline 2003):

-- It expressed the deep faith and belief in God and His divine guidance, which was held so dear to the Pilgrim Fathers.
+- Deep faith and belief in God and His divine guidance, which was held so dear to the Pilgrim Fathers.

-- It expressed deep loyalty to native England and to the King, regardless of his actions to persecute and exile the Pilgrims.
+- Deep loyalty to native England and to the King, regardless of his actions to persecute and exile the Pilgrims.

-- It expressed mutual regard for one another as equals in the sight of God.
+- Mutual regard for one another as equals in the sight of God.

-- It expressed intent to establish just and equal laws upon which would be built a truly democratic form of government, the first recorded in history.
+- Intent to establish just and equal laws upon which would be built a truly democratic form of government, the first recorded in history.

 Until the end of the 16 th century, the Bible was printed in Latin (ibid.).
 After the Reformation, the Bible was printed and available in English translation.
 Before English versions, the common man was unable to read or understand the Scriptures.
 Church officials were often the interpreters of Latin.
 As English translations became more readily available, people read the Scriptures and controversies arose concerning the interpretation of many passages in the Bible (ibid.).